hpamanji/terraform-zero-to-hero-course/Day_02/02_provider_alias_configuration.md

-# Using Multiple AWS Provider Configurations with Aliases
+# Same Provider but Multiple Configurations with Aliases

 Let's say, we have a requirement to create multiple EC2 instances in different AWS regions.